Welcome to Inspired by Sound!

 Introduction

-Complex phenomenon deserve in-depth exploration, and so this website is largely if not entirely dedicated then to the idea of, and of exploring, SIP.
-Beyond just SIP, I’m also now beginning to explore the use of sound to generate beautiful visual imagery, and then have that feed right back into the musical making process as well.
-You can read more about this new project here.
+Complex phenomenon deserve in-depth exploration, and so this website is largely if not entirely dedicated then to the idea of, and examples of, SI.
+Beyond SI, though, I’m also deeply involved in exploring the use of sound to generate powerful visual imagery, and having that feed back into the musical making process as well.
+And so this is also discussed on this website.
 And finally, there are other related topics addressed on this site, an overview of which you can find below.

-To give you a sense of what SIP is about, at least for me, the video just below documents an improvisation I recorded one morning, while I was first exploring the sonic possibilities of a vintage Baldwin Electric Harpsichord while visiting the Electronic Music Education And Preservation Project in Harleysville, Pennsylvania in the summer of 2021 (to whom I’m also deeply indebted for many wonderful SIP type experiences in recent years).
-I just happened to record this event on video, which is not something I usually do, but was experimenting with at the time due to the well equipped studio there.
-I was in the throws of ecstatic discovery about the sound of this instrument at the time, and also the way it feels to play it.
-This particular experience in fact provided the final spark of inspiration for this project and this website, hence the piece’s name “Inspired by Sound.”
-You can find more information about my creative work overall during that short encounter with this little known but truly remarkable instrument, and more about the instrument itself, on the page found here:
+To give you a sense of what SI is about, at least for me, the video presented just below documents one particular improvisation I recorded one morning, which occurred while I was first exploring the sonic possibilities of a vintage Baldwin Electric Harpsichord while visiting the Electronic Music Education And Preservation Project in Harleysville, Pennsylvania in the summer of 2021 (to whom I’m also deeply indebted for many wonderful SIP type experiences in recent years).
+I just happened to record this event on video, which is not something I usually do, mainly because I had some great props (the little “Tarkus” sculpture for example!), and because I knew it might be a good moment.
+(Note that the Minimoog bass line heard in this recorder was added after the fact).

-There is also an even must vaster space to explore of how sound and other sources of inspiration work together synergistically.
+There is also of course an even vaster space of possibilities to explore regarding sound and other sources of inspiration work together synergistically.
 For example, how emotions or experiences with nature, or visual art, or interactions with other musicians, combine with the sonic characteristics of an instrument to inspire.
+I have tried to include some discussion of that wider aspect in a few places on this site, where relevant.

-In any case, I approach SIP on this site in a number of different ways.
-First, I simply provide recordings and/or videos of my own experiences in this regard along with explanations and descriptions to illustrate the SIP connection explicitly.
+In any case, I approach SI on this site in a number of different ways.
+First, I simply provide recordings and/or videos of my own experiences along with explanations and descriptions to illustrate the SI connection explicitly.
 Links to pages for this are collected here:

 As another inroad I provide some supporting information about various instruments that I would like to highlight in some depth, especially synthesizers, the pages which overlap to some extent with the above mentioned listing: